harshkr0011/Secure-Syscall-Interface/README.md

 - **Role-Based Access**: The application supports role-based access control for different functionalities.

 ### 2. File Operations
-- **Read Files**: Users can specify a file name and read its content.
+- **Read Files**: Users can read file content using the read syscall.
-- **Write Files**: Users can create new files and write content to them.
+- **Write Files**: Users can write content to files using the write syscall.
-- **Update Files**: Users can update the content of existing files.
-- **Delete Files**: Users can delete files they no longer need.
+- **File Management**: Users can open and close files using the open and close syscalls.
+- **File Information**: Users can get file information using the stat syscall.

 ### 3. System Call Execution
-- **Syscall Explorer**: Users can view available system calls.
+- **Syscall Explorer**: Users can view available system calls including:
+  - `open`: Open a file
+  - `read`: Read from a file
+  - `write`: Write to a file
+  - `close`: Close a file
+  - `getpid`: Get process ID
+  - `stat`: Get file information
 - **Execute Syscalls**: Users can select a syscall, provide parameters, and execute it securely.
 - **Dynamic Parameters**: The interface dynamically adjusts based on the selected syscall's requirements.

 ### 4. Logging
-- **Syscall Logs**: All executed syscalls are logged with details such as username, syscall name, parameters, result, and timestamp.
+- **Syscall Logs**: All executed syscalls are logged with details such as:
+  - Username
+  - Syscall name
+  - Parameters
+  - Result
+  - Timestamp
-- **Filter Logs**: Users can filter logs by username or syscall name for easier analysis.
+- **Filter Logs**: Users can filter logs by username or syscall name.

 ### 5. Theme Toggle
-- A theme toggle button allows users to switch between light and dark modes for better usability.
+- A theme toggle button allows users to switch between light and dark modes.

 ---

 ## Prerequisites

 - Python 3.8 or higher
-- MySQL Server 8.0 or higher
+- SQLite (included with Python)
 - `pip` for installing Python dependencies
-- MySQL command-line tool for database setup
 - A modern web browser (e.g., Chrome, Firefox)

 ---